-“Ranked Band 1 Lawyer for Structured Finance and Derivatives (Chambers 2014); Leading Individual for Derivatives and Structured Products (Legal 500, 2013); and a Selected Leading Lawyer for Derivatives (IFLR 1000, 2014).”
+"Ranked Band 1 Lawyer for Structured Finance and Derivatives (Chambers 2014); Leading Individual for Derivatives and Structured Products (Legal 500, 2013); a Selected Leading Lawyer for Derivatives (IFLR 1000, 2014); and nominee for Derivatives Lawyer of the Year 2014."

 He advises on complex OTC and structured credit, equity and commodity derivatives (including emissions trading), as well as insurance and pensions-linked derivative structures.
 He advises on distressed derivatives, together with our litigators and insolvency specialists; as well as advising on central clearing issues and derivatives regulation, together with our regulatory team.
 Ed has strong structured finance/debt issuance skills in particular in relation to CLOs and hybrid structures (see Experience